COVID-19 Alert: Facility Restrictions In Effect - No access to non-employees allowed

 Unfortunately, VOIP technology does not enable us to see where you are calling from.
 If we are delivered location information, it is generally the address that the device is registered to and it has no bearing on where the phone is actually located.
 The phone call could originate from another city or state and we would only (possibly) have access to the address registered by the customer.
 For a detailed description of VOIP technology, view this article on Wikipedia.
 Click Here

 Unfortunately, we cannot accommodate individual tours.
-We do provide tours to community groups such as scouts, civic associations, etc. To arrange for a group tour please contact the Deputy Director at (630) 232-4739.
+We do provide tours to community groups such as scouts, civic associations, etc. To arrange for a group tour please contact Training Coordinator Andrew Kunstler at firstname.lastname@example.org.

 Yes.
 With sufficient notice we will be happy to provide a speaker for your group or meeting to talk about 9-1-1 and Tri-Com.
-Please contact the Deputy Director at (630) 232-4739.
+Please contact the Training Coordinator at (630) 762-2043.

-Tri-Com operates on 3 UHF and 2 VHF channels, and 1 channel on a digital trunking system along with several tactical frequencies which include voice and digital communications.
-We also maintain operations on several inter-agency VHF/UHF frequencies as authorized by the FCC.
+Tri-Com operates on one channel on a statewide digital trunking system, and maintains operations on several inter-agency VHF frequencies as authorized by the FCC.